Lemoncode/react-hooks-by-example/10-use-reducer/Readme.md

 ## Resume

-This example taks as a starting point _09-pure-component-callback_.
+This example takes as a starting point _09-pure-component-callback_.

 In the previous sample we worked around the issue with the function that was getting updated on every render by using _useCallback_, this